VinsanAI/EAG-V1-2025/README.md

-This is reporistory where we will embark on a journey of exploring the power of AGENTIC AI.
+This is repository where we will embark on a journey of exploring the power of AGENTIC AI.